itpp-labs/odoo-devops-docs/tools/merge-bot/scripts/README.md

 And optional ones for setting up alternative names for remotes:
 * --github_login - Login from github account.
 * --github_password - Password from github account.
 * --github_token - Token from github account.
-Token or login/passord not specified will be taken from MERGE_BOT_GITHUB_TOKEN environmental variable.
+Token or login/passord not specified will be taken from GITHUB_TOKEN_FOR_BOT environmental variable.

 ### pull-request.py